learn-co-curriculum/da-project-submission-enterprise/README.md

     * "Why did you select those visualizations and what did you learn from each of them?"
     * "How would you interpret the results?"

-If any requirements are missing or if significant gaps in understanding are uncovered, be prepared to do one or all of the following:
-* Perform additional data cleanup, visualization, feature selection, modeling and/or model validation
-* Submit an improved version
-* Meet again for another Project Review

 ## Grading

-Your teacher will use the rubric at the bottom of the main project assignment to grade your project.
-In order to pass, you must properly submit your project and score "Accomplished" or "Exemplary" on nearly all rubric elements.
-You will receive a score of P (Pass) or NP (No Pass) - you must pass in order to move to the next phase with your cohort.
-Your teacher will grade your submissions during the assessment week period.
+Your teachers will use the rubric at the bottom of the project submission page to grade your project.
+Your passing of the project is based on achieving 70% of the total possible points for the specific phase project.
+Your teachers will grade your submissions during the assessment week period.

 ## Conclusion